 If atmosphere is your thing and you want a picturesque place to relax, Folktale Winery will not disappoint.
 They have the most adorable wine garden.

-Not only are wine flights and wines by the glass offered, but there’s also a small menu.
+Wine flights and wines by the glass are offered alongside a small menu.
 Woodfired pizza, salads, ceviche, and a killer burger.

 Reserve your spot in advance as Folktale Winery currently does not accept walk-ins.

 5. 17-Mile Drive and Lunch at Pebble Beach Golf Course